Sales Cloud 360 and Slack open up new ways to sell, helping your sales team to sell faster: driving growth now, and in the future.

 How: Let’s say a buyer has a question about implementation time.
 Instead of playing a game of email tennis with a bunch of different stakeholders — an asynchronous way of communicating that eats up time — you can loop in the right technical expert in Slack within minutes.
 Need someone who can provide more detailed answers on use cases?
 Tag a product expert.
 Just needing to strengthen rapport?
 Tag an executive sponsor.
 No “just circling back on my previous email” required.

-Slack Connect brings customers and partners into the sales cycle so you can easily check on progress, catch potential blockers and stay ahead of upcoming renewals.
+Slack Connect brings customers and partners into the sales cycle so you can easily check on progress, catch potential blockers, and stay ahead of upcoming renewals.
 Slack bots can even scale your customer outreach, allowing you to do them en masse for smaller accounts.

 This makes early training a cinch.
 The threat of the productivity-killing “frankenstack,” where various project systems are haphazardly sewn together, is eliminated.
 Slack alerts can help you prioritise the right deals as you prep for meetings by providing insights from Sales Cloud.
 The less time you spend digging for information, the quicker you can land your very first sale.
 Companies with a Slack integration had a 15% faster sales cycle on average and 13% more deals closed.

-What: Selling is a team sport, so whip up Slack channels to collaborate with cross-functional team members on important opportunities.
+What: Selling is a team sport, so use Slack channels to collaborate with cross-functional team members on important opportunities.
 These digital “deal rooms” allow team members to swarm around customer needs in order to drive more deals forward, faster.
 Now, it’s easy for everyone to stay up to date on a deal’s stage and activity, and to work together on next steps to keep things on track.
 Winning deals is now a team orchestration instead of a solo effort.
 Plus, you can create a #winning channel where employees gather to pop (emoji) bottles and congratulate each other after a major close.

-Further to this end, Slack recently launched a new Huddles feature that allows group audio within a channel.
+Slack recently launched a new Huddles feature that allows group audio within a channel.
 People can quickly hop in and out of an audio conversation without having to schedule a formal video chat while still sharing files and screens.
 This aligns with research from Yale that shows phone calls create an even stronger empathetic response than video calling.
 The screen-sharing capabilities also allow everyone to feel like they’re in the office standing over a monitor, hashing out last-minute decisions.

-Slack enables sellers to not just talk to each other better but to talk to other departments better, tearing down the walls that exist between sales and marketing, engineering, finance, legal, product, or customer success — all the key players needed to get the deal done!
+Slack enables sellers to not just talk to each other better but to talk to other departments better.
+Slack tears down the walls that exist between sales and marketing, engineering, finance, legal, product, or customer success — all the key players needed to get the deal done!
 This empowers sales organisations to act on customer feedback faster, passing along valuable input to the product teams.
 One hundred percent of sales leaders surveyed in an IDC study agreed that Slack helped them better understand and work with non-sales teams.